Latvian Land Forces: Cooperation

-Since 1996 till today the National Armed Forces' soldiers have been deployed on nine international peace-keeping missions in Afghanistan, Albania, Bosnia, Central African Republic, Georgia, Iraq, Kosovo, North Macedonia and Somalia.
+Since 1996 the National Armed Forces' soldiers have been deployed on nine international peace-keeping missions in Afghanistan, Albania, Bosnia, Central African Republic, Georgia, Iraq, Kosovo, North Macedonia and Somalia.
 Starting from January 1, 2015, Latvian Armed Forces are taking part in EU's Nordic Battle Group.
-On March 29, 2004, Latvia became a fully fledged member of the NATO.
+On March 29, 2004, Latvia became a full member of NATO.

 Equipment

 Rank structure

 The rank structure of the Latvian army is adjusted to the rank structure of the NATO countries in Europe.
 Rank insignia are worn historically on the collars and today also on shoulder marks.
 Starting 2016, only the Staff Battalion wears the collar insignia.

+Commissioned officer ranks

+The following are the current insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.